AntonVolskyi/cinema-app/README.md

 This application is implemented as a ticket service for cinemas.
-It allows you to create cinema sessions, add new movies and cinema halls also you can check what the session is available, bue ticket and check old orders.
+It allows you to create cinema sessions, add new movies and cinema halls also you can check what the session is available, buy ticket and check previous orders.
 - --
 ## Used technologies
 - Apache Tomcat(v9.0.55)
-- Spring(Web, Security, ORM)
+- Spring(Web, Security, Core)
 - Hibernate
 - HQL
 - Maven